 You can travel to Thailand for a yoga retreat alone or it can act as a great addition to your Thailand trip (perfect for a nice easy break!).

 Why do a Thailand yoga retreat solo?

-During my 4-month trip around southeast Asia in 2016 I decided to take a much needed break from hostels and indulge in a yoga retreat so I could loosen up, take some time on my own and feel connected again.
+During my 4-month trip around Southeast Asia in 2016 I decided to take a much-needed break from hostels and indulge in some yoga holidays in Thailand so I could loosen up, take some time on my own and feel connected again.
 I had practiced yoga before but hadn’t on my trip so a full 3 months off left me feeling tense.

 When you’re with a friend you won’t have complete peace of mind.
 They may help in getting you to the retreat but once there being able to roam the grounds, sit by the infinity pool and choose which yoga or meditation classes you want to go to is so much simpler when it’s just you.